College Namesake

 Cankdeska Cikana Community College was named in honor of Paul Yankton Sr. whose Dakota name was Cankdeska Cikana.
 Paul Yankton Sr. was a recipient of two Purple Hearts and died on November 29, 1944, while serving as a rifleman with the United States Army’s 11th Infantry at Lorraine, France.

 Cankdeska Cikana was a proud warrior who believed in self-responsibility and the need for educational opportunities for Indian people.
 In May 1995 the Board of Regents officially changed the name of the institution to Cankdeska Cikana Community College.
-Mr. Yankton’s son, Paul Jr., has a lifetime appointment as Chairman of the Board of Regents.
+Mr. Yankton’s son, Paul Jr., had a lifetime appointment as Chairman of the Board of Regents.

 Cankdeska Cikana translates into English as Little Hoop and is pronounced “Chauñ-GDEH-sh’kah CHEE-kah-nah”.